bensheldon/good_job/README.md

 ### Execute jobs async / in-process

-GoodJob can execute jobs "async" in the same process as the webserver (e.g. `bin/rail s`).
+GoodJob can execute jobs "async" in the same process as the web server (e.g. `bin/rails s`).
 GoodJob's async execution mode offers benefits of economy by not requiring a separate job worker process, but with the tradeoff of increased complexity.
 Async mode can be configured in two ways:

 - Via Rails configuration: